 – Tam O’Shanter by Robert Burns, 1790.

 Burns was born into a farming family in Alloway in 1759.
-An avid reader from a young age, the works of Alexander Pope, Henry Mackenzie and Laurence Sternie inspired him to try his hand at Poetry when not working on the farm.
-When his Father passed away in 1784, Robert was left in charge and began what would be a significant relationship with Jean Armour.
-When Jean’s father objected to the two’s union, Burns took up with another woman, Mary Campbell, with whom he arranged to move to Jamaica.
-In order to raise money for this trip, Burns arranged to publish some of his writing.
-He gained some considerable critical acclaim in response to this volume and when Mary unexpetedly passed away, he cancelled the trip and moved instead to Edinburgh where he could mingle with the literary society there.
+An avid reader from a young age, the works of Alexander Pope, Henry Mackenzie and Laurence Sternie inspired him to try his hand at Poetry whenever his duties allowed.
+When his Father passed away in 1784, Robert was left to look after the farm, something which he had shown little interest in up to that point.
+It was around this time that Burns first met and seemingly fell in love with, Jean Armour.
+When Jean’s father strongly objected to a union between the young lovers however, Robert was left devastated and sought comfort in the arms of another woman by the name of Mary Campbell.
+The couple began to make plans to emigrate to Jamaica and Robert arranged to publish some of his poetry as a means of raising funds for the journey.
+Gaining considerable critical acclaim, Burns was inspired to push his talents further and when Mary unexpectedly passed away due to illness, he cancelled his trip to Jamaica and moved instead to Edinburgh, where he could freely mingle with the great and good of literary society.

-Financial Security eluded him though and in 1788, Burns returned to Dumfriesshire where he rekindled his affair with Jean Armour.
-His fame as a poet found Jean’s father in more receptive mood when it came to their coupling and the two were married the same year.
-After trying his hand once again at farming, Burns attempted to find a more steady income by taking work as an exciseman in 1791, no doubt bringing him into contact, even conflict, with the illicit distillers of the time.
+Financial security continued to elude him however and in 1788, Burns returned to Dumfriesshire where he would soon rekindle his affair with Jean Armour.
+His fame as a poet found Jean’s father in rather more receptive mood when it came to their coupling and the two were married later the same year.
+After once more turning his hand, somewhat unsuccessfully, to farming, Burns sought a more steady income in the employ of the government.
+Working as an exciseman would no doubt have put him in conflict with the illicit distillers of the day.

 Burns’ life was one of passionate affairs, excessive drinking, poetry and song.
-He died in 1796 aged 37, from Rheumatic Fever but his memory lives on.
+He died in 1796, aged 37, from Rheumatic Fever but his memory, and his work, lives on.
 He is seen as Scotland’s National Poet and his birthday on the 25th of January is marked all over the world with readings of poetry, suppers of Haggis and of course, a wee dram or two…

-Overall: 39 / 50.
-A bit hot at first but it mellows over time with the addition of a little water and a nice malty character comes through.
-It’s very reasonably priced but it’s worth noting that the Arran 10 year old is usually around £35 and I’d much rather spend the extra few pounds on that.
-Still, if you’re looking for another spin on the Arran single malt the Robert Burns is certainly worth a wee look.
+Thoughts: The Robert Burns single malt is usually available for around £25 – £30.
+It’s an interesting enough wee dram for that price.
+I felt it came across a bit hot at first but mellowed over time.
+With the addition of water, a nice malty character came through.
+It’s reasonably priced but it’s worth noting that the Arran 10-year-old is usually around £35 and I’d much rather spend the extra few pounds on that.
+Still, if you’re looking for another spin on the Arran single malt, Robert Burns is certainly worth a wee look.